 - Specific staff will be designated to perform increased daily sanitization protocols for common surfaces, high touch areas, restrooms, and dining areas.

 - Hand sanitizer and soap & water will be readily available.
 Children will be encouraged to use both frequently.

 - Children will be asked not to share food or belongings.

-If you have any questions, please email AnnWood@nationalyouththeater.org.
+If you have any questions, please email our program director, AnnWood@nationalyouththeater.org.